 Instructions

-- Heat a frying pan on medium and once hot, add a drizzle of oil.
+- Heat a frying pan on medium and once hot, add ½ tsp cooking oil and place the chicken in the pan skin-side down.
+Fry for 5 minutes.

 - After 5 minutes, turn the chicken pieces over and fry on the other side for 2 minutes.